tbrown/adventures/stories/dani-meadow-mouse/level-22.md

   <p>When Brother North Wind shook out the snowflakes until they covered the Green Meadows deep, deep, deep, Dani snuggled down in her snug little house of grass.
 Dani liked the snow.
 She loved to dig tunnels in it.
 Through those tunnels she could go where she pleased without being seen.
 Every little way she made a round doorway up beside a stiff stalk of grass.
 Out of this she could peep at the white world.</p>

   <p>Reddy Fox knew all about those doorways.
-She was hungry most of the time this cold weather.
-One morning she spied Dani's head popping out of a doorway.
+He was hungry most of the time this cold weather.
+One morning he spied Dani's head popping out of a doorway.
 Reddy crept forward and got ready to spring.
 But Dani had disappeared!
 Reddy jumped anyway and began to dig.
 All the time Dani was hurrying along one of her tunnels.
-When Reddy stopped digging, Dani popped her head out of another doorway and laughed at her.</p>
+When Reddy stopped digging, Dani popped her head out of another doorway and laughed at him.</p>

   <p>After a while Reddy tried another plan.
-She stretched out and pretended to be asleep.
+He stretched out and pretended to be asleep.
 Dani watched for a long time, then dropped out of sight.
 Reddy crept over to the doorway and waited.
 "She'll stick her head out again to see if I'm asleep," said Reddy.
-So she waited and waited.
-By and by she turned her head.
-There was Dani at another doorway, laughing at her!</p>
+So he waited and waited.
+By and by he turned his head.
+There was Dani at another doorway, laughing at him!</p>

 </section>